centrifugal/centrifuge-csharp/README.md

 ## Features

-- ✅ WebSocket, SSE, and HTTP-streaming transports with automatic fallback
+- ✅ WebSocket and HTTP-streaming transports with automatic fallback
+- ✅ Browser-native transports for Blazor WebAssembly (using JS interop)
 - ✅ Protobuf binary protocol for efficient communication
 - ✅ Automatic reconnection with exponential backoff and full jitter
 - ✅ Channel subscriptions with recovery and positioning